 - Contact the police and report the crime.

 - Get a criminal court order of protection or a family court order of protection which is a court order telling the stalker to stay away from you.

 Please visit the Stalking Prevention, Awareness, and Resource Center for more information and resources.

-Older adults tend to be more vulnerable to crime than other age groups.
-Because they are generally more trusting, less likely to fight back, and may have memory or physical impairments, they are often the targets of crimes like robbery, burglary, financial abuse, neglect, and fraud.
+Older adults tend to be more vulnerable to crime than any other age group.
+This is because older adults can be more trusting, less likely to fight back, and may have memory or physical impairments.
+Due to this, they are often targets of crimes like robbery, burglary, financial abuse, neglect, and fraud.
 Unfortunately, many older adults are abused where they live.